bmalnar/BehavioralCloningSDC/writeup.md

 `python video.py video_images --fps 30`

 The directory `video_images` is where the program `drive.py` stores the images captured during the simulation of autonomous driving.
+To watch the video, simply download the video file and open it in your favorite video player.